Posted in Felonies on April 6, 2015

 When an innocent person is charged, they face years of prison, and a lifetime of lost relationships and opportunities to build meaningful, satisfying lives.
 This is why it is so important to have on your side an attorney experienced in violent crime defense, whether the charges include rape, sexual assault, aggravated assault, manslaughter or murder.

-Please see our Violent Crimes page to learn more about how the Valley of the Sun firm The Law Offices of John Phebus can help you.
+Please contact our Glendale violent crimes lawyer to learn more about how the Valley of the Sun firm The Law Offices of John Phebus can help you.